Simulating Roman+Gaia Combined Astrometry, Parallaxes, and Proper Motions: Astrometry Simulation Tool

 It is important to point out that these realistic position uncertainty functions in Figure~\ref{fig:roman_pos_errs} are a key development provided by this work; before the creation of \rst\, optics/observing simulators, previous astrometric estimates necessarily made simplifying assumptions about the expected \rst\, position uncertainty (e.g., magnitude- and filter-independent uncertainties of $\sim1$\% pixel).
 Because we all often share a 1\% pixel floor uncertainty assumption, we will generally produce results that agree with those previous estimates for moderate to bright sources.
 For instance, our predictions for \rst-only HLTDS PMs in $15<G<22$~mag are very similar to the ``WFIRST HLS'' predictions shown in Figure~1 of \citet{WFIRST_Astrometry_2019}.

 Under the curves for the various \rst\, filters, we have drawn a thick blue line to show the expected trend in position uncertainty across different magnitude regimes, which is general to all telescopes/filters/exposure times.
 At the brightest end, pixels become saturated and cannot constrain better positions for more input flux; in fact, for many telescopes there is a magnitude limit where the position uncertainty is effectively infinite/undefined because localization becomes impossible when too many neighboring pixels saturate.
 Here, our saturation regime is defined by the \texttt{pandeia} flux SNR behavior.
-In the intermediate magnitudes, bright sources are dominated by Poisson noise from the source, meaning the following relationship is expected: where the final line in the above equation comes from Equation~\ref{eq:SNR_to_pos_err}.
-For faint sources, the background begins to dominate the noise and leads to faster increases in the position uncertainty, producing the following expected relationship: